bomonike/telemetry/README.md

-Here is a sample implementation of a telemetry using open-source components.
+Here is a sample implementation of a telemetry system using open-source components.

+Last change: "v002 fix sample python indents :README.md"

 Telemetry is the process of collecting and transmitting “raw” data (as signals from remote sources).